Mhamxed/Admin-Dashboard/README.md

-Objective: Create an Admin Dashboard using mainly CSS grid:
+Objective: Create an Admin Dashboard using mainly CSS grid.